 Travel agency www.sunshine.co.uk completed the research as part of an ongoing study into how British people behave when they are on holiday.
-For this element, they researched some 2,623 people who were all over the age of 18 and from a cross section of geographical locations.
-All respondents had been on a vacation abroad at least six times in their adult lifetime.
+For this element, they researched some 2,623 people who were all over the age of 18 and from a cross-section of geographical locations.
+All respondents had been on a holiday abroad at least six times in their adult lifetime.
 They were asked a number of questions and it was emphasized that people should answer them as honestly as possible.

 - 31% said they took pool towel(s).

 - 22% said they took soft furnishings like cushions.

 - 20% said they took batteries.